maelys-mcardle/snowflake/docs/README.md

 35   **         BANK1   BANK2   BANK1 to the power of BANK2, stored in BANK1.

 Note: These instructions are only performed on INTEGER and FLOAT types.
       All other types are ignored.
+The addition instruction can be performed on STRING types as well; it concatenates strings together.
+Instruction is ignored if BANK1 or BANK2 has no value set.
 ```

 ```